 Of course, you could get by without a phone – you could use a notebook for taking notes, check emails on your computer and take photos with a camera.
 But you can do all of these things and more on your phone, and it makes life a lot easier!

-More Reading: Best Android Smartphones 2016
+More Reading: Tech Radar – Best Smartphones 2017

 If you are looking to buy a camera, consider what you will be using it for.
 Will you be taking photos when you are out and about, or are you going to be photographing food or products at home?
-If you are going to be filming videos for YouTube, or think that this is something you might want to do in the future, then bear that in mind when choosing a camera.
-You might want to pay a little extra for a camera with a flip up screen so that you can see what you are filming.
+Do you want to be making videos, either now or in the future?
+If so, bear that in mind when choosing a camera.
+You might want to pay a little extra for a camera with a flip up screen.